 Coefficients of variation (CVs) of the estimated proportions at age using the M&B method with unknown growth are provided in Table 7.
 They were calculated by dividing the square root of the Hessian-based variance estimates by the estimates.
-The CVs suggest the proportion at age estimates are precise for ages 2 and 3 (generally <10%), but less so for age 4 (ranging from 14% to 68%), and quite poor for ages 1 and >5 (many over 100%).
-This simply reflects the amount of data available for the different age classes.
+Where the estimated proportion at age was less than 0.01 (i.e., for age 1 and most of ages 5 and above), we have opted not to show the CV because dividing by such a small number can lead to a very large and misleading CV.
+In general, the proportion at age estimates are quite precise for ages 2 and 3 (CVs < ~10%), but less so for age 4 and 5 (ranging from 14% to 57%) since these older age classes have less data available.
+However, for the 2010/11 season, the age 2 and 3 estimates have much higher CVs than precious seasons (18% and 23% respectively).
+As discussed above, there is a contrast between the 2010/11 direct age data and length-frequency data for fish of ages 2 and 3, which results in larger uncertainty in the estimated proportions at age for these age classes.

 We stress that the proportions at age derived as part of this project apply only to fish caught in the GAB in the surface fishery.
-They are unlikely to apply to the population of fish found in the GAB due to the size-selective nature of the surface fishery, and they are less likely to apply to the global population since data collected in the GAB are not representative of fish found in other regions (for example, age-1 fish found off Western Australia are smaller on average than age-1 fish found in the GAB at the same time, likely due to a later spawning event (Polacheck et al. 2002).
+They are unlikely to apply to the population of fish found in the GAB due to the sizeselective nature of the surface fishery, and they are less likely to apply to the global population since data collected in the GAB are not representative of fish found in other regions (for example, age-1 fish found off Western Australia are smaller on average than age-1 fish found in the GAB at the same time, likely due to a later spawning event (Polacheck et al. 2002).